Xerochrysum viscosum

+Description

 It is a sticky everlasting erect viscid herb.
 It is usually annual, though sometimes perennial, mainly flowers in spring and summer.
 The plant normally grows from 20–80 cm high, and is usually much branched.
 Inflorescence bracts are papery and yellow in colour.

+Distribution and habitat

+The plant grows in well drained soils in open woodland and sclerophyll forest across South-Eastern Australia.